What is Classical Education?

 At Aristoi Classical Academy, we understand that in order for our students to achieve the good life, they must embrace virtue.

 Dorothy Sayers, brilliant writer and scholar, has been credited with igniting a renaissance in classical education after she presented her essay entitled “The Lost Tools of Learning” at Oxford in 1947.
 Her entreaty for schools to return to classical education rings as true today as it did in 1947.
 She explained,

-Rhetoric, the third level of the trivium, aims primarily at students from the 9th – 12th grades, and teaches them to express persuasively and eloquently conclusions drawn from the organization of facts into integrated relationships.
+The Rhetoric Stage, the third level of the Trivium, aims primarily at students from the 9th – 12th grade and teaches them to express persuasively and eloquently conclusions drawn from the organization of facts into integrated relationships.
 Students at this level learn to write, speak, and defend original ideas by applying the rules of logic to expression.

 Classical literature is introduced to students beginning in kindergarten.
 The Core Knowledge® Sequence used in grades K-8 prescribes a rich list of classics ranging from Aesop’s Fables to Shakespeare’s plays to novels and poetry by the greatest writers of all time.
 By reading the rich and evocative descriptions and the expression of great ideas and concepts postulated by the giants of classic literature, students come to recognize the beauty and power of language.

 The great books of the Western tradition are indispensable tools of the classical liberal arts.
 The literary works which include the best of all things written or thought by the best thinkers of all time make up the “Great Conversation” as described by Robert Hutchins.
 To study the great books is not to attempt to return to the past; rather, it is a recognition that human nature and the moral struggles of mankind have not changed appreciably over the centuries.
 Hutchins wrote, “To put an end the spirit of inquiry that has characterized the West it is not necessary to burn the books.
 All we have to do is leave them unread for a few generations.”